-DEPARTMENT OF HISTORY AND GOVERNMENT
+DEPARTMENT OF HISTORY AND POLITICAL SCIENCE

-History, Government
+History, Political Science

-Division of Arts and Sciences

-Blake Perkins, Chair
+Blake Perkins, Chair Judy Blevins Rodney Harris Ken Startup

-Rodney Harris

-Kenneth Startup

 There is little understanding of the present without a mature understanding of the past.
 Such an insightful understanding of the present is only one of the benefits the study of history confers.
 At Williams the study of history also involves students in the intensive development of their critical thinking and communication skills.
 The understanding and skills students obtain through the study of history will benefit them in every potential career and in their lives generally.